escambron/hep101-docs/docs/index.rst

 *Under construction*.

-These pages contain some useful documentation to help get started with the software necessary for analyzing HEP data.
+These pages contain some useful documentation to help get started on your summer HEP project.

 .. toctree::
    :maxdepth: 2